stretcharm/SSIS-DB-Dashboard/README.md

 ### Release Notes

 v1.3
--Improved query on Exectutions and Executables
+-Improved query on Executions and Executables
 - Added Include fields for the Package types to configure the Master & Package Page filtering.
  Edit PackageTypesUse Query to configure.
 - Changed Package filters